knpuniversity/symfony/knpu/ep6-security/user-plain-password.md

 To do that, add a new property on `User` called `plainPassword`.
 But wait! *Don't* persist this with Doctrine: we will of course *never* store plain-text passwords.
-This is just a temporary-storage place during a single a request.
+This is just a temporary-storage place during a single request.

 Next, at the bottom, use Command+N or the Code->Generate menu to generate the getters and setters for `plainPassword`.